Chart Color Schemes

 Craigieburn - North West features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 87.1% of all households, including 60.6% couples with children, 15.2% couples without children, and 10.3% single parent families.
-Non-family households account for the remaining 12.9%, with lone person households at 10.4% and group households comprising 2.5%.
-The median household size is 3.4 people, larger than the Greater Melbourne average of 3.2.
+Family households account for 87.1% of all households, including 60.6% couples with children, 15.2% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 12.9%, consisting of 10.4% lone person households and 2.5% group households.
+The median household size is 3.4 people, which is larger than the Greater Melbourne average of 3.2 people.

 Frequently Asked Questions - Households